qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

 ::: {.notes}
 Your home directory is dedicated to you.
 You won't be able to overwrite anyone else's files, and vice versa.
 The `shared*` directories are the only common files.

+If you need to delete a file in the file browser, select it and press the `Delete` key, or right-click a file and select "Delete" from the menu.
 :::